unow0517/42_CPP_01/README.md

 	delete[] zombies;
 }
 ```
- I didn't use this but this is faster and safer for our purpose.
+We have to use this to allocate multiple objects in a single allocation.
 And destruction is also more simple.

 `new[], delete[]` are for allocating/deallocating multiple Objects, compared to `new, delete` for single Object.